 Raja and Samara crowded around him.
 He pointed to a distant group of stars.
 ‘Do you see that cluster of stars over there?’ he asked.
 Raja and Samara strained to make out the cluster he was talking about and tried to follow the line of his vision.
-The sky was studded with thousands of stars and they wanted to be sure they were looking at the right ones.
+The sky was studded with millions of stars and they wanted to be sure they were looking at the right ones.

 ‘You mean that one which has a slightly pinkish star in the middle?’ asked Raja.

 ‘Pinkish star?
-Yes, that’s clever of you to have spotted that,’ said Abdul.
+Yes, that’s clever of you to have spotted that,’ said Nando.
 ‘Now, inside that cluster towards the middle, do you see the group of stars that is making an octagon?’ he asked them.
 ‘You do know what an octagon is, don’t you?’

-‘Now the octagon has five sides.
-If you extend all the sides, you will see that one particular side connects up with a really bright star.
+‘Now, as the princess said, an octagon has eight sides,’ said Nando.
+‘If you extend all the sides, you will see that one particular side connects up with a really bright star.
 Do you see that star?’